Reduce Complexity, Cut Costs, and Modernize Your Application Portfolio

 The Core Goals of Application Rationalization

-Every organization approaches application rationalization differently, but the objectives are consistent.
+Every organization approaches application rationalization differently, but the objectives are usually consistent.

 Reduce Redundancy